block42-blockchain-company/fantom-node-monitor/README.md

 # Fantom Node Monitor

-This setup lets you monitor your fantom node.
-Key elements are of course the Grafana dashboard for visualization and Prometheus as data source.
-Prometheus provides interfaces for add-ons, of which the following are integrated.
+This setup lets you monitor your Fantom node.
+Key elements are the Grafana dashboard for visualization and Prometheus as data base.
+Prometheus provides interfaces for database agents, of which the following are integrated.

 - <a src="https://github.com/prometheus/node_exporter">node_exporter</a>: Provides general machine information about memory, cpu, file system etc

-- <a src="https://github.com/block42-blockchain-company/lachesis_exporter">lachesis_exporter*</a>*: Uses the Lachesis API to provide Fantom specific metrics.
-Currently only the epoch is part of the metrics.
+- <a src="https://github.com/block42-blockchain-company/lachesis_exporter">lachesis_exporter</a> : Uses the Lachesis API to provide Fantom specific metrics.
+It is currently under development.

-By spinning up the fantom node monitor, all configurations and dashboards are created and all exporters are started.
-Feel free to use our <a src="https://hub.docker.com/repository/docker/block42blockchaincompany/fantom-node-monitor">Docker Image</a>.
+By spinning up the Fantom node monitor, all configurations and dashboards are created and all exporters are started.
 <br>

 ## Getting started